citp/privacy-policy-historical/d/da/day/daytondailynews.com.md

-> *The following text is extracted and transformed from the daytondailynews.com privacy policy that was archived on 2006-06-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060615010928id_/http%3A//www.daytondailynews.com/service/content/shared/services/policies/privacypolicy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the daytondailynews.com privacy policy that was archived on 2006-10-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061023233555id_/http%3A//www.daytondailynews.com/c/content/shared/services/policies/privacypolicy.html) for the most accurate reproduction.*

-# Privacy Policy
+# DaytonDailyNews: Dayton, Ohio, news and information

 LAST UPDATED: March 17, 2006